gojilabs/development/3rd_parties/active_campaign.md

-# Active Campaign
+# ActiveCampaign

-Active Campaign is the subscription service.
-It helps customers to manage their subscribe list, trace subscribers, monitor effectiveness of mailing campaigns, etc.
+ActiveCampaign is a subscription service.
+It helps customers manage subscriber lists, track subscribers, monitor the effectiveness of email campaigns, etc.

-For application developers Active Campaign offers various [guides on integration](https://developers.activecampaign.com/docs), [documented API](https://developers.activecampaign.com/reference) and dashboards to manage applications.
-In addition to a regular production environment they offer [sandbox environment](https://developers.activecampaign.com/page/developer-sandbox-accounts) to facilitate the development.
-As it is known, there is no Ruby gem that helps integrate the service into the Rails application.
+For application developers, ActiveCampaign offers various [integration guides](https://developers.activecampaign.com/docs), [documented API](https://developers.activecampaign.com/reference) and application management dashboards.
+In addition to the usual production environment, they offer a [sandbox environment](https://developers.activecampaign.com/page/developer-sandbox-accounts) to facilitate development.
+As of now, the service does not offer any Ruby gem that makes it easy to integrate the service into a Rails application.

-The provided guideline is based on Active Campaign API documentation version 3, November 2022.
+The provided guide is based on the ActiveCampaign API version 3 documentation, November 2022.

 ## Prerequisites

-To work with Active Campaign API the developer needs to use the set of environment variables.
-Usually for development they are placed to `.env` file.
+In order to work with the ActiveCampaign API, the developer needs to use a set of environment variables.
+Typically they are placed in the `.env` file for development.

-- `BASE_URL` - The url to access the API.
-There are different URLs for staging and production environments
+- `BASE_URL` - the URL to access the API.
+There are different URLs for staging and production environments.
-- `TOKEN` - The common developer's token for using Active Campaign endpoints
+- `TOKEN` - generic developer token for using ActiveCampaign endpoints.

-Usually in Rails application we keep these keys with the prefix `ACTIVE_CAMPAIGN_`: `ACTIVE_CAMPAIGN_BASE_URL`, `ACTIVE_CAMPAIGN_TOKEN`
+Usually in a Rails application we store these tokens with the prefix `ACTIVE_CAMPAIGN_`: `ACTIVE_CAMPAIGN_BASE_URL`, `ACTIVE_CAMPAIGN_TOKEN`.

 ## Usage

 ### The wrapper class

-Since there is no a gem that provides a wrapper around Active Campaign API calls and handle its errors, the wrapper needs to be written by ourselves.
-The wrapper can be a class in `lib` folder that contains public methods for accessing Unit endpoints and service methods to low-level access to Unit API.
-Here is the extract:
+Since there is no gem that provides a wrapper around ActiveCampaign API calls and handles errors, the wrapper must be written yourself.
+The wrapper can be a class in the `lib` folder that contains public methods for accessing service endpoints and service methods for low-level access to the API.
+Here's an excerpt:

 ```ruby
 # lib/integrations/active_campaign.rb